Optometry: New Zealand

 In July 2014, the Medicines Amendment Act 2013 and Misuse of Drugs Amendment Regulations 2014 came into effect.
-Among other things, the changes to the Act name optometrists as authorised prescribers.
-This change enables optometrists with a therapeutic pharmaceutical agent (TPA) endorsement to prescribe all medicines appropriate to their scope of practice, rather than limiting them to a list of medicines specified in the regulation; this recognises the safe and appropriate prescribing practice of optometrists over the previous nine years.
+Among other changes, the legislation recorgnized optometrists as authorised prescribers.
+This enabled optometrists with a therapeutic pharmaceutical agent (TPA) endorsement to prescribe all medicines appropriate to their scope of practice, rather than limiting them to a list of medicines specified in the regulation.
+The amendment recognized the safe and appropriate prescribing practice of optometrists over the previous nine years.

 South America

 Brazil

 The CBOO (Brazilian Council of Optics and Optometry), which is affiliated to the WCO (World Council of Optometry), represents Brazilian optometrists.
-In conjunction with organizations representative weight of Brazilian companies, including the National Commerce Confederation for goods, services and tourism (CNC), through the CBÓptica/CNC, its defence arm of the optometric and optical industry, are defending the right of free and independent practice of optometrists, even if it is against the interests of ophthalmologists.
+In conjunction with organizations representing the optical industry, including the National Commerce Confederation for Goods, Services and Tourism (CNC) through CBÓptica/CNC, it advocates for the independent practice of optometry in Brazil.

-The Federal Supreme Court (STF), the Brazilian Court of Justice and the Superior Court of Justice (STJ), another important National Court, ruled several processes granting inquestionable victories to ophthalmologists.
+The Federal Supreme Court (STF), the Brazilian Court of Justice and the Superior Court of Justice (STJ), and other national courts have issued rulings in favor of ophthalmologists.

 In Brazilian law, however, there is an explicit recommendation that the one prescribing corrective lenses are prohibited to sell them.
-This restricting rule to the ophthalmologists has to keep the optic shops away from Hospitals and Eye Care Clinics since 1930, and it has to be reviewed before any further regulation for the optometrists.
+Since 1930, this restriction has required optical shops to remain separate from hospitals and eye clinics.
+Some professional organiszations have called for the legislation to be reviewed before further regulation of optometry is introduced.

 Colombia

-In Colombia, optometry education has been accredited by the Ministry of Health.
+In Colombia, optometry education is accredited by the Ministry of Health.
 The last official revision to the laws regarding healthcare standards in the country was issued in 1992 through the Law 30.
-Currently there are eight official universities that are entitled by ICFES to grant the optometrist certification.
-The first optometrists arrived in the country from North America and Europe c.
-1914.
+Eight universities are authorized by the Institute for the Evaluation of Education (ICFES) to award optometry qualifications.
+The first optometrists arrived in the country from North America and Europe around 1914.
 These professionals specialized in optics and refraction.
-In 1933, under Decrees 449 and 1291, the Colombian Government officially set the rules for the formation of professionals in the field of optometry.
-In 1966 La Salle University opened its first Faculty of Optometry after a recommendation from a group of professionals.
-At present optometrists are encouraged to keep up with new technologies through congresses and scholarships granted by the government or the private sector (such as Bausch & Lomb).
+In 1933, under Decrees 449 and 1291, the Colombian government established the legal framework for professional education and practice in the field of optometry.
+In 1966, La Salle University established its Faculty of Optometry following recommendations from a group of professionals.
+Optometrists are encouraged to keep up with emerging technologies through conferences and scholarships granted by the government and private organizations such as Bausch & Lomb.